kenr16/cupcake/README.md

 ## Description

-_This is a website which displays our progress learning how to style with CSS.
+_This is a website designed for a small cupcake shop as an exercise for the second day of class.
+It was done to display our progress learning how to style with CSS.
 We applied classes to elements and practiced further._

 ## Setup/Installation Requirements

-* _Clone repo_
+* _Clone repository onto desktop_
 * _Self executable HTML file_

 ## Known Bugs